 Establishing crops like star fruit will help diversify the biological system of a farm.
 It also diversifies the income stream for growers.
 Just like a well-balanced retirement portfolio, balancing the mix of crops on a farm can reduce overall risk.
 This is good for the environment and the sustainability of our food sources.

 Freidenreich’s research with carambola includes cover crops.
 Cover crops are grown, not to be harvested, but to assist with soil health.
 Two cover crops the team studied are sunn hemp and velvet bean.
 Both are in the legume family and can take nitrogen from the air and metabolize it into a plant nutrient.

 “We established cover crops within this young carambola stand to enhance overall soil quality,” says Freidenreich.
 “We grew sunn hemp and velvet bean between trees.
 We cut them and incorporated them into the soil as green manure for two summer growing seasons.
 This helps ensure healthy tree development without the addition of synthetic inputs.”

-The research is taking place on a certified organic farm, and these practices are being developed to help farmers transitioning to organic production or those interested in sustainable practices.
+The research is taking place on a certified organic farm, and these practices are being developed to help farmers transition to organic production or those interested in sustainable practices.